Twilight's Last Gleaming: Development

 Viper Three by Walter Wager was published in 1971.
 Film rights were purchased that year by Lorimar Productions.

 Lorimar were known for making TV series like The Waltons and Eight is Enough and TV movies like Sybil and Helter Skelter.
 They wanted to move into feature film production and Twilight's Last Gleaming—as it would be known—would be their first.

 According to Aldrich, Lorimar "couldn't get it [a film of the novel] financed.
 Every actor in town had seen it—including Burt Lancaster...
 If you hadn't already seen it, you were going to see it.
 Or you knew one or two pictures that were kind of like it...
 There was no social impact.
 The kidnappers had no interesting motivation.
 The reasons they wanted to get the President weren't even PLO-type reasons.
 They just wanted the money.
 That didn't seem to me to make much sense."

 Lorimar took the project to Aldrich, who said he "wondered what would happen if you had an Ellsberg mentality, if you had some command officer who came out of Vietnam and who was soured not by war protestors but by the misuse of the military...
 What would happen if you had a general who was angry at the political use of the armed forces?"

 Aldrich told Lorimar he would do the film "if I could turn that story upside down".
 Aldrich pitched his take on the material to Burt Lancaster, who agreed to do the film.

 Lancaster called the film "All the President's Men Part Two... a very powerful political piece couched in highly melodramatic terms".

 Financing

-Lorimar took the project to a German company who agreed to put up two thirds of the budget.
-The finance came from German tax shelter money.
+Lorimar took the project to a West German company who agreed to put up two thirds of the budget.
+The finance came from West German tax shelter money.

 Merv Adelson, head of Lorimar, described the movie as "the perfect formula picture... an action-adventure picture that appeals to the international market.
 Pre sell it to television and abroad.
 Have all our money back before it opens domestically."

 Adelson would later become disillusioned with this formula because the films did not achieve much critical acclaim, and if they did not perform domestically Lorimar did not make that much money out of them.